 Although edible bananas are sterile, except for residual fertility that allows them to be used in breeding schemes, their characters are not fixed.
 Mutations occur.
 Diversity is produced by farmers propagating mutant plants that exhibit desirable traits.
-Cavendish bananas are an example of a set of cultivars whose diversity has increased since it cornered the export trade.

 The muddied waters of Linnean names

-Because it is the first Linnean name given to a banana, Musa paradisiaca is, according to the rules of the botanical code, the type species for the genus Musa.
+Because it is the first Linnean name given to a banana, Musa paradisiaca is, according to the rules of the botanical code, the type species4 for the genus Musa.
 Linnaeus included it in the first edition of Species Plantarum, the 1753 publication that marks the boundary between Linnean and pre-Linnean names.
 His model was an edible banana growing in the glasshouse of a Dutch banker.
 It was famous for being the first banana to flower in Europe.

 For the 10th edition of Systema Naturae, which came out in 1758, Linnaeus distinguished a second edible banana, which he knew only from drawings by George Ehret in Christoph Jacob Trew’s Planta selectea (plates 21, 22 and 23).
 He called it Musa sapientum.